abanoubmedhat/Multilingual_Customer_Feedback_Analyzer/README.md

 **Mitigation**:
 - Encourage single-language feedback
-- Use `language_confidence` to flag low-quality detections
+- Use `language_confidence` to flag low-quality detections (planned)

 ---

 #### **5. No Feedback Editing**
 **Issue**: Once submitted, feedback cannot be modified
 - Only deletion is supported
-- No edit history/audit trail

-**Rationale**:
-- Intentional design to maintain data integrity
-- Prevents tampering with historical sentiment

-**Workaround**: Delete and re-submit
+**Workaround**: User shall re-submit feedback again, however the old feedback is still maintained

 ---